Approach to the ill-appearing infant (younger than 90 days of age)

 Infectious causes — Absence of fever does not exclude infection.
 Young infants with normal or low core temperatures may have serious infections.
 For example, hypothermia (rectal temperature <36.5°C [97.7°F]) is associated with systemic herpes simplex virus (HSV) infection, and many infants with pertussis are afebrile.
 (See "Bacterial meningitis in the neonate: Clinical features and diagnosis", section on 'Temperature instability'.)

 ●Bacterial sepsis – Infants can develop sepsis from infections such as urinary tract infections (UTIs), bacteremia, meningitis, pneumonia, skin abscess or cellulitis, mastitis, omphalitis, bacterial gastroenteritis, septic arthritis, or osteomyelitis.
-(See "Febrile infants (younger than 90 days of age): Outpatient evaluation", section on 'Invasive bacterial infection (IBI)'.)
+(See "Febrile infant (younger than 90 days of age): Outpatient evaluation", section on 'Invasive bacterial infection (IBI)'.)

 - Tzimenatos L, Bond GR, Pediatric Therapeutic Error Study Group.
 Severe injury or death in young children from therapeutic errors: a summary of 238 cases from the American Association of Poison Control Centers.
 Clin Toxicol (Phila) 2009; 47:348.